WilfredC64/acid64c/README.md

 Before installing the driver via the Zadig tool, make sure to uninstall the official HardSID driver if you already have it installed.
-Connect and turn on your HardSID USB device and go to Computer Management to uninstall the driver.
+Connect and turn on your HardSID USB device and go to **Computer Management** to uninstall the driver.
-Also make sure you select the "Delete the driver software for this device" during uninstall and reboot when done.
+Also make sure you select the **Delete the driver software for this device** during uninstall and reboot when done.

 When you run the Zadig tool, turn on your device and see if one of the following devices are in the list: